Jags end 20-game skid with 53-yard FG to beat Dolphins 23-20

 Jacksonville’s win also snapped the London hex on rookie quarterbacks, who had been 0-5 since the NFL started staging regular-season games in England’s capital in 2007.

 Now, it’s the Dolphins racking up losses.
-They haven’t won since beating New England in the season opener, back when Miami was considered a possible playoff team after a 10-6 season in 2020.
+They haven’t won since beating New England in the season opener.

 Miami is the only one of the four teams that played in London to not get a bye the following week.